Liberty Township, Trumbull County, Ohio

 Liberty Township is one of the twenty-four townships of Trumbull County, Ohio, United States.
-The 2010 census found 21,982 people within the geographical area of the township, 12,034 of whom lived in the unincorporated portions of the township.
-A suburb directly north of Youngstown, it is part of the Youngstown–Warren metropolitan area.
+The 2020 census found 21,514 people within the geographical area of the township.

 History

 It is one of twenty-five Liberty Townships statewide.

 Liberty Township was formed from the Connecticut Western Reserve.
 It was established as a township in 1806.
 The first settler in the township was thought to be Henry Swager in 1798.
 Four villages grew within its borders: Girard, Churchill, Sodom, and Seceders Corners.
 In 1860, coal was discovered on Alexander McCleery's farm becoming a major industry in the area for the next forty years.

 Geography

 Located at 41°9′25″N 80°40′40″W (41.156944, -80.677778) in the southeastern part of Trumbull County, Liberty Township borders the following townships, city, and village: